Average Settlement for Electric Shock Injuries in Construction

 If you are seeking a settlement under a workers’ compensation claim, your settlement may cover medical expenses and lost wages but not much more.
 You might be able to get more money if your injuries came with permanent or long-term effects, like loss of bodily functioning, scarring, or disfigurement.
 However, workers’ compensation often does not cover things like pain and suffering.
 Not only that, in many states, only a portion of lost wages are covered.

 Depending on your state and your specific situation, you might be able to file a personal injury lawsuit instead of pursuing workers’ compensation.
 Be warned: some states legally require injured workers to file workers’ compensation claims.
 Typically, settlements related to a workers’ compensation claim are lower than settlements related to personal injury lawsuits for the same injuries.

 If you manage to file a personal injury claim regarding your electric shock injury, you can include damages in your settlement that would not be covered under workers’ compensation.
 Workers’ compensation does not cover pain and suffering or punitive damages against your employer in most states.
 However, personal injury lawsuits cover these damages and more.
 Talk to our Staten Island construction accident lawyers about how the best way to approach your case.

 Call Our Construction Accident Attorneys

 If you were injured in an electric shock accident while working on a construction site, you can claim compensation for your injuries.
 Our Long Island construction site accident attorneys can help you file the best claim for your case.
-Call The Carrion Law Firm at (718) 841-0083 to arrange a free, confidential legal consultation.
+Call the Boca Raton construction injury lawyers at The Carrion Law Firm at (718) 841-0083 to arrange a free, confidential legal consultation.